dmbarbour/awelon/AboutABC.md

 *   43 characters will encode 258 bits
 *   pad two bits with `00`
 *     doubles as version tag in case SHA2 or AES compromised
-* Thus total encode is:
+* Thus total encode (including capability wrapping) is:
 *   46 characters without encryption
 *   90 characters with encryption